• 3H7A4329.jpg

 Authentic products

-Elliott & Quinn's Criminal Law 12th Edition - Pearson Ratings: 0 - 0 votes
+[LIMITED STOCK] Elliott & Quinn's Criminal Law 12th Edition - Pearson Ratings: 0 - 0 votes

 Elliott & Quinn’s Criminal Law has been specifically designed to introduce you to the legal principles, cases and statutes at play in this core subject area.
 Areas of debate, critique of the current law and consideration of reform options are also included throughout making this an ideal text for LLB or GDL who want an accessible and engaging introduction to criminal law.